bunny0077/HospitalManagement/README.md

 # HospitalManagement

-Hospital Management
-This is a Assignment based on pateints Records in Asp.net Mvc.
+This is a Assignment based on Pateints Records in Asp.net Mvc.
 In this Project you can SignIn, Signup and Forgot Password and you can add, edit and delete Patient Records .